 A Pre-Expulsion hearing to review student's record with an administrator, other appropriate school personnel, student, and the parent/legal guardian.
 The consequences for the infraction will be determined at or immediately following the hearing.

-Student success is not impeded by race, color, sex, age, nationality, political beliefs, disability, sexual orientation, social, and family background.
-When misbehavior occurs, teachers, support staff, and parent work together to identify risk factors contributing to student misconduct.
-Through the use of direct instruction and positive reinforcement, replacement behaviors can be achieved.
+^{}Any referral for the following require parental consent: individual counseling, group counseling and targeted group participation.

+Guiding Principles

 Student success is reliant on collaboration among staff, students, parents and community stakeholders.
-In order to eliminate disparate rates of discipline and suspensions, each school will implement a school wide Positive Behavior Intervention and Supports Plan that provides interventions and a tiered system of supports to promote preventive measures that engage students and families as part of the process.
+In order to eliminate disparate rates of discipline and suspensions, each school will implement a school_wide Positive Behavior Intervention and Supports Plan that provides interventions and a tiered system of supports to promote preventive measures that engage students and families as part of the process.
+When misbehavior occurs, teachers, support staff, and parents work together to identify risk factors contributing to student misconduct as well as consider students developmental/cognitive ability.
+Use of direct instruction and positive reinforcement, replacement behaviors can be achieved.

-VII.
-INFRACTIONS WITH GENERAL AND SPECIFIC DISCIPLINARY ACTIONS AS INDICATED:
+V. INFRACTIONS WITH GENERAL AND SPECIFIC DISCIPLINARY ACTIONS AS INDICATED: